chegger/gbooksdldr/README.md

 # gbooksdldr
 A Chrome Extension for downloading books from Google Books URLs.
+(working beta version)

-STILL UNDER WORK, as of 07-Jan-2020
+STILL UNDER WORK, as of 10-Jan-2020

 ## How to use?